 Status details :

-Status over the last 10 years is Stable with a increase of 27%
+Status over the last 10 years is Stable with a decrease of -17.3%

 Log collated index plot

 This chart shows the index of abundance (LCI = Log Collated Index) over time.
 It shows fluctuations in

 populations from year to year, and is scaled so that the average index over the whole series is equal to 2

 (horizontal line).
 For greater detail about how this index is derived, click on the green question mark above.

 The all-sites collated indices show no significant trend in either generation and the population at moniored sites is calssed as stable.
 The data at site level indicate that numbers fluctuate considerably, often in a cyclic fashion over a period of years and often quite synchronously between sites within a region.
 This suggests a possible interaction with parasites.
 Numbers at the majority of sites have remained stable overall.
 However perhaps half this number of sites show declines, whereas about a quarter this number show increases.
 Many of those sites that show declines have a strong woodland component and loss of open areas through increasing shade seems a likely reason.